 Millions of 150-Years Olds Proves Fraud (Says the Idiot)

 When I heard this, I was especially shocked.
 Not because I had some false belief that Musk is supposed to be smart (I was never duped by that con).
 But because the one competency—literally the only competency—Musk is supposed to have is coding.
 I don’t imagine he was ever particularly good at it.
 But I assumed he had to have at least the bare minimum of competence in that one skill, enough to at least get an entry-level coding job.
 But, alas, now we know.
 He couldn’t even get hired for an entry-level coding job.
 Which finally prompted me to check.
 And yep.
 Real coders doubt Musk has even basic coding skills.
 The only independently verifiable case I could find of him actually coding something was in BASIC, an extremely simple language that has been dead for decades.
 In every other case of fawning propaganda, Musk could be taking credit for his partners’ and employees’ work, or even just lying—just as he does with his “video game proficiency.”
+Certainly, if anyone can adduce evidence otherwise, please do in comments and I’ll emend my suspicions here.
+But right now, that’s how it looks.

 But notice that this rudimentary human competency requires curiosity.
-You have to be impelled by your nature to ask, “Why are so many 150-year olds in this database?”
+You have to be impelled by your nature to ask, “Why are so many impossibly old people in this database?”
 Rather than immediately invent a reason in your head and then confidently announce it to hundreds of millions of people, thus exposing your stupidity to epic ridicule.
 Only the most profoundly stupid person does that.
 Which is how we know Elon Musk is profoundly stupid.
 Everyone else asks “Why?” first, and finds out, and then…well, they found out.
 So they won’t make that stupid claim.
 They will simply note the oddity, and maybe assess whether it’s worth the bother of doing anything about.
-If your mission is saving money, though, (and you’re not an idiot) you probably would say, “No, it’s not worth the cost of entering millions of birthdates on obsolete files.”
+If your mission is saving money, though, (and you’re not an idiot) you probably would say, “No, it’s not worth the cost of entering millions of death dates on obsolete files.”
 Since none of them are receiving checks.
 So…who cares?
 Which is of course exactly the decision process of the people who built that database in the first place.

 A genius would admire that efficiency decision and maybe even muse about it online.
 An idiot would go on full public panic mode about billions of dollars of vampire checks.
 And then get pwned even by “fucking morons.”